frctl/fractal/README.md

 # Fractal

-> This is a WIP v2 rewrite of Fractal and should not be considered stable.
-Use at your own risk!

 Fractal provides a programmatic API for working with filesystem-based component libraries.

-It features a plugin-based parsing engine to provide simple but powerful customisation and can be used to help you build component-library based projects from initial conception right through to use in production.
+It features a plugin-based parsing engine to provide simple but powerful customisation and can be used to help you build, document and maintain component-library based projects from initial conception right through to production.

+> _This is a WIP v2 rewrite of Fractal and should not be considered stable.
+Use at your own risk!_

 ## Installation